 Helping someone see that their behavior is holding them back is one of the most challenging things for friends and family.
 In general, a loving and supportive approach that kindly encourages research into the science of addiction and the benefits of recovery is more effective than a harsh approach of assigning blame or getting angry.

 While remaining patient is hard for loved ones, learning about the different factors that contribute to addiction can help you understand addiction as a disease.
-It’s easy to take the unpredictable behavior of someone personally, but it’s the result of a complex mix of causes.
+It’s easy to take the unpredictable behavior of someone personally, but it’s the result of a complex mix of underlying causes.
 The better armed family members are with information about addiction, the easier it is to help someone caught up in the cycle of drug abuse.

 Genes and Environment

-Genetics play a significant role in addiction, although environment has the potential to alter genetic predispositions entirely.
+Genetics play a significant role in addiction, although the environment has the potential to alter genetic predispositions entirely.
 Scientists have discovered specific genes that are associated with a person’s potential to get addicted to specific substances, but there’s no single gene that dictates whether it’ll happen to you.

 If a person has a parent with an SUD, they’re significantly more likely to develop addiction.
 This is particularly true if that individual experienced a lack of supervision during adolescence and picked up habits like smoking or drinking at a young age.
 Not everyone who has these experiences will get addicted later in life, and some people develop addictive behaviors solely because of peer pressure, boredom or repeat exposure.

-Experiences in childhood have a huge impact on your emotional reactions in later life, and early trauma has been shown to play a major role in the onset of alcohol and drug use disorders.
+Experiences in childhood have a huge impact on your emotional reactions in later life, and early trauma has been shown to play a major role in the onset of alcohol and drug abuse.
 Research into adverse childhood experiences shows that more than six of the following childhood incidents (including secondary exposure) strongly correlate with addiction in later life:

 - Parental separation